Get access to JADE HPC facilities

 JADE is particularly intended for applications using up to 8 GPUs with a very high performance NVlink interconnect.
-It is not designed for MPI applications spanning multple compute nodes; for this purpose users should apply to use the GPU system which is part of the Cambridge Peta-5 GPU system.
+It is not designed for MPI applications spanning multple compute nodes; for this purpose users should apply to use a more appropriate CPU/GPU Tier 2 system.
+Further details of these systems can be found here

-PIs from other universities should apply for time through the twice-yearly EPSRC Tier 2 RAP (Resource Allocation Panel).
+Researchers from other universities should apply for time through the twice-yearly EPSRC Tier 2 RAP (Resource Allocation Panel)

-Time for Molecular Dynamics applications will be allocated via the BioSim HEC.
+Time for Molecular Dynamics applications will only be allocated via the HECBioSim consortium.

-This is a web account which will show you which projects you belong to, and the accounts which you have in them.
+SAFE is the user account management system that the Hartree Centre currently use for accessing machines, this is a web account which will show you which projects you belong to, and your accounts associated with them.

-Before applying for a SAFE account, you should have an SSH key-pair ready, so you are ready to provide your public key as part of the SAFE registration process.
-Information on generating and using SSH keys is available here.
-Contact your local University RSE Support for any help.
+Before applying for a SAFE account it is necessary to prepare an SSH key-pair, this will enable you to provide the public key as part of the SAFE registration.
+Information on generating and using SSH keys is available here for users who have already registered for the Hartree Self Service Portal.

-Further details on the registration process are available here.
+Further details on the SAFE registration process are available here.

 Use your SAFE account to apply for an account on JADE.
-Select the appropriate project from the drop-down list, enter the JADE project access which you have from the project PI or manager, and then click “Request”.
+Select the appropriate project from the drop-down list, found beneath your personal information and any existing login accounts.
+Then enter the JADE project access code which you will have received from the project PI or manager, and then click “Request”.